mikedelong/kaggle-zestimate/capstone_report.md

 This choice was not open for us to make; the contest designers chose this error measure.
 This is a pretty reasonable choice however, because it represents a preference for minimizing the error at every point, by weighting each datapoint equally.
 The mean-squared error measures, by contrast, weight large errors more heavily.

 The competition frequently asked questions ([FAQ](https://www.kaggle.com/c/zillow-prize-1/discussion/33899)) discuss the choice of MAE over RMSE:
-> Q: Why did Zillow pick the log error instead of an absolute error metric such as RMSE?
+> Why did Zillow pick the log error instead of an absolute error metric such as RMSE?
 Home sale prices have a right skewed distribution and are also strongly heteroscedastic, so we need to use a relative error metric instead of an absolute metric to ensure valuation models are not biased towards expensive homes.
 A relative error metric like the percentage error or log ratio error avoids these problems.
 While we report Zestimate errors in terms of percentages on Zillow.com because we believe that to be a more intuitive metric for consumers, we do not advocate using percentage error to evaluate models in Zillow Prize, as it may lead to biased models The log error is free of this bias problem and when using the natural logarithm, errors close to 1 approximate percentage errors quite closely.
 See [this paper](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=2635088) for more on relative errors and why log error should be used instead of percentage error.

 As mentioned above our real success or failure can be measured by the MAE of the log-error, which we cannot calculate directly because we do not have the Zestimates for all of the target properties.